 Osteopathic Manipulative Treatment (OMT) focuses on correcting mechanical dysfunction.
 Structural integrity allows these complex joints to function as they were designed, reducing irritation, inflammation and pain.
 Healthy function improves blood flow to nourish tissue and further reduce inflammation.
 Strain on surrounding body tissue caused by compensation is reduced preventing further complications.
 OMT addresses the root biomechanical causes of injuries and conditions to alleviate pain and restore optimal function of the body.

 Manipulation is the cornerstone of Osteopathic Medicine, treating the patient as a whole rather than treating a series of symptoms.
-OMT effectively treats muscle pain, joint injuries, and fascia dysfunction to maintain the structural integrity of the body.
+OMT effectively treats muscle pain, joint injuries, and fascia dysfunction to maintain the structural integrity.
 Healthy function of the musculoskeletal system helps to ensure normal nerve function and free circulation of fluids that furnish the nutrients the body needs.

 Osteopathic Manipulative Therapy (OMT) helps to: